kpatel122/sparkpy-web-client/redesign/Docs/_build/html/_sources/index.rst.txt

 by default primitives are rotated around their y (up) axis

 .. code-block:: python
+   :emphasize-lines: 10

    import sparkpy

+   #create an environment
+   sparkpy.CreateEnvironment('office')

    #make a cube at position x=0 , y=1, z=0
    cubeID = sparkpy.CreatePrimitive('cube',0,1,0)

    #rotate the cube at a speed of 90 degrees per second
    sparkpy.RotatePrimitive(cubeID, 90)

 """"""""""""""""""""
 Move Primitive